Mike Smick UX Sketch Sub Page Image

 Name a time when things didn’t go your way and what you did about it.

 Years later, I recognize my script was built around a Macguffin – a plot device with little inherent meaning.
-Had I been more flexible, we could have easily pivoted and completed the project successfully.
+Had I been more flexible, I could have more easily reset expectations for myself and completed the project with relationships intact.

 This experience fundamentally changed how I approach teamwork, teaching me to be less myopic and more open to collective problem-solving.